Inspirational Journey

-Inspirational Journey was released on October 24, 2000, and is the thirteenth studio album from American country music artist Randy Travis.
-His first album of gospel music, it also marked his return to Warner Bros.
-Records (by way of Word Records).
-The album was originally recorded during Travis' tenure on Warner Bros. in the late 1990s, but was not released until 2000.
+Inspirational Journey is the thirteenth studio album by American country music artist Randy Travis.
+It was released on October 24, 2000, by Word Records.
+The album was recorded during Travis's tenure on Warner Bros. in the late 1990s, but was not released until 2000.

 "Baptism" as duet with Kenny Chesney, was included on Chesney's 1999 album Everywhere We Go, but is featured on Inspirational Journey as a solo by Travis.
-The song charted at #75 on the Billboard country charts.
-"Doctor Jesus" was originally recorded by Ken Mellons on his 1995 album Where Forever Begins.
+The song charted at No. 75 on the Billboard country charts.
+"Doctor Jesus" was originally recorded by Ken Mellons on his 1994 self-titled debut album.
 Waylon Jennings and his wife Jessi Colter are featured on "The Carpenter."